What Diseases Are Covered Under Health Insurance?

 ●Emergency Treatment: Expenses incurred during the visit to the emergency room and the treatment given immediately after the accident.

-The medical plans offered by Star Health cover a wide range of diseases, from chronic to serious.
+The medical plans offered cover a wide range of diseases, from chronic to serious.
 To remain well-protected and get coverage during medical emergencies, it is essential that you go through the policy’s inclusion, exclusions, and other terms.
 Also, you can opt for add-ons to increase the coverage of your base plan and gain added protection against multiple conditions.

 Also Read: